piccolomo/plotext/readme/basic.md

 ![multiple-data](https://raw.githubusercontent.com/piccolomo/plotext/master/data/multiple-data.png)

-The `label` parameter, available in most plotting function, is used to add an entry in the **plot legend**, shown in the upper left corner of the plot canvas.

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Basic Plots](https://github.com/piccolomo/plotext/blob/master/readme/basic.md#basic-plots)

 ## Multiple Axes Plot

 Data could be plotted on the lower or upper `x` axis, as well as on the left or right `y` axis, using respectively the `xside` and `yside` parameters.

+On the left side of each legend entry, a symbol is introduce to easily identify on which couple of axes the data has been plotted to: its interpretation should be intuitive.

 Here is an example:

 ```python
 import plotext as plt